-At Southface, we recognize the historic disparities that exist for individuals who desire to live, work, and play in environments that are safe and healthy.
-Within the communities we serve and as part of the global effort to build a tomorrow that is regenerative, healthy, and equitable, we know that standing together is what will move us all forward.
+At Southface, we recognize the historic and ongoing disparities that exist for individuals who desire to live, work, and play in environments that are safe and healthy.
+Within the communities we serve and as part of the global effort to build a tomorrow that is healthy and equitable, we know that solidarity is what will move us all forward.

 For over 40 years, Southface has been committed to ensuring that the intersection of the natural and built environment is sustainable and resilient.
 Furthermore, we work to ensure that sustainable communities and healthy and efficient building practices are reserved not only for those with access to wealth and privilege; but rather, that this work is extended and accessible to all under-represented communities.*